MCAL: Minimum Cost Human-Machine Active Labeling: Evaluation

-Intuitively, with cheaper labeling costs \sysname should use more human labeling to train the classifier.
+\parab{Cheaper Labeling Cost.} Intuitively, with cheaper labeling costs \sysname should use more human labeling to train the classifier.
 This in turn should enable a larger fraction of data to be labeled by the classifier.
-To validate this, we used the Satyam~\cite{qiu2018satyam} labeling service that incurs a $10\times$ lower labeling cost compared to Amazon's labeling service.
+To validate this, we used the Satyam~(\cite{qiu2018satyam}) labeling service (with $10\times$ lower labeling cost).
 The effect of this reduction is most evident for CIFAR-100 in \tabref{tab:TAALChoices} as \sysname chooses to train the classifier using 57.6\% of the data (instead of 32\% using Amazon labeling service).
-This increases the classifier's accuracy allowing it to label 20\% of the dataset (instead of 10\% using Amazon labeling service).
-For other datasets, the differences are less dramatic (they use 2.5-5\% more data to train the classifier).
-For these datasets, there is no change in $\sfrac{\cset{S}}{\cset{X}}$ because our resolution in this dimension is limited to 5\% since we change $\theta$ in increments of 5\%.
+This increases the classifier's accuracy allowing it to machine-label 10\% more of the data set.
+For other data sets, the differences are less dramatic (they use 2.5-5\% more data to train the classifier, more details in appendix \secref{sec:cheaper_labeling_appendix}, Figures~\ref{fig:Fashion-Satyam-Result},~\ref{fig:CIFAR10-Satyam-Result}, and~\ref{fig:CIFAR100-Satyam-Result}).
+The numerical values of the optimal $\delta$ as well as the corresponding cost savings are provided in Table~\ref{tab:ALResults}: \sysname achieves a lower overall cost compared to all these possible choices in this case as well.

-Figures~\ref{fig:Fashion-Satyam-Result},~\ref{fig:CIFAR10-Satyam-Result}, and~\ref{fig:CIFAR100-Satyam-Result} depict the effect of using various choices of $\delta$ on overall cost for various classifiers and data sets using using Satyam as the labeling service.
-As seen in these figures, the lower labeling cost alters the tradeoff curves.
-The figures also depict the corresponding \sysname cost as well as the human labeling cost for reference.
-As seen from these figures, \sysname achieves a lower overall cost compared to all these possible choices in this case as well.
+\parab{Relaxing Accuracy Requirement.} In appendix \secref{sec:RelaxAccuracy_appendix}, we examine the quality-cost trade-off by relaxing the accuracy target from 95\% to 90\% to quantify its impact on additional cost savings.
+Fashion achieves 30\% cost reductions; many more images are labeled by the classifier.
+CIFAR-10 and CIFAR-100 also show 10-15\% gains.